 If breaching party does not cure breach within three days, Pioneer Title Agency would then require a written instruction the following day from the non-breaching party to cancel the contract.

 Pioneer Title Agency is a full service company with an operating philosophy of "Commitment to Service."
-The company provides title insurance, escrow, account servicing, trustee sales, as well as builder related trust services through over 50 Arizona offices.
+The company provides title insurance, escrow, account servicing, trustee sales, as well as builder related trust services through more than 70 offices in Arizona.